vstartse/DevSecOpsBIU11/k8s-tutorials.md

 ![](img/fluent.png)

 Fluentd runs in the cluster as a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).
-A DaemonSet ensures that all nodes run a copy of a pod.
+A DaemonSet ensures that all **nodes** run a copy of a **pod**.
 That way, Fluentd can collect log information from every containerized applications easily in each k8s node.

-We will deploy the Fluentd chart to collect containers logs to send them to Elasticsearch database.
+We will deploy the Fluentd chart to collect containers logs to send them to [Elasticsearch](https://www.elastic.co/what-is/elasticsearch) database.

 1. Visit the Fluentd Helm chart at https://github.com/fluent/helm-charts/tree/main/charts/fluentd
 2. Add the helm repo